 Dumb Ways To Die - The PSA

-Dumb Ways to Die, the world’s most shared public service announcement, hit the internet in November 2012.
+Dumb Ways to Die, the world’s most shared Public Service Announcement (PSA), hit the internet in November 2012.
 The public service announcement campaign was launched by Metro Trains Melbourne to promote rail safety.
 The safety campaign video went viral through YouTube, quickly being sharing all over social media.

 Within days of its launch, the song entered the top 10 chart of iTunes.
 By July 2013, it had sold 100,000 copies.
 The Dumb Ways to Die channel on YouTube has now amassed over 325 million views.